Chemical formula: C₈H₁₅NO₂ Molecular mass: 157.21 g/mol PubChem compound: 5526

 The ADRs reported from clinical studies and post-marketing experience are listed below according to system organ class.

-Adverse reactions reported are presented below.
+Adverse reactions reported are presented in table below.
 Adverse reactions are listed according to MedDRA primary system organ class.
 Within each system organ class, adverse reactions are ranked by frequency.
 Within each frequency grouping, adverse reactions are presented in the order of decreasing seriousness.
-Frequencies were defined as follows: Very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100), not know (can not be estimated from the available data).
+Frequencies were defined as follows: Very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100), not know (cannot be estimated from the available data).

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.